With smart planning, painting and staining your outdoor furniture can take place in less than a weekend.

 There are many different types of outdoor furniture types—wicker, wrought iron, aluminum and plastic—but wood is by far the most popular.
 Whether you go with an opacity that allows your wood furniture’s natural grain to show through or opt for an opaque solid in your choice of 3,500+ colors, a fresh stain on outdoor furniture will yield a great new look.

 Staining and painting outdoor furniture is a lot easier with expert advice to guide you.
 Follow these steps to achieve the best results.
+Follow these steps to achieve the best results, and explore our guide to choosing a wood stain color and opacity.

 Step #1: Prepare the Surface